mario-asenjo/mariioaseenjo.github.io/HackTheBox/Unicode.md

 >
 > ![](/Images/Unicode/hackmediaRegistro.png)
 >
-> Inmediately after creating a new account, we'll be redirected to the `/login` page, where we'll write the credentials we have just created in order to complete login.
+> Inmediately after creating a new account, we'll be redirected to the `/login` page, where we'll rewrite the credentials we have just created in order to complete login.
 >
 > ![](/Images/Unicode/hackmediaLogin.png)
 >